Originally written: 3/11/2011; last update: 7/16/2017

 This command tells the EFI to boot the \EFI\arch\vmlinuz-arch.efi file using the arguments specified following the -u option.
 The -d and -p options are theoretically unnecessary if you use /dev/sda1 as your ESP; I've included them in this example in case your ESP is elsewhere and you need to change them.
 If your EFI implementation supports a decent boot menu, you can use multiple commands like this to create alternative boot options—say, to boot different kernels, multiple distributions, or using alternate options.

 If you're using a separate EFI boot manager program, such as rEFInd or gummiboot, you can look into configuring it to pass the necessary options to the kernel.
 As already noted, this isn't possible with rEFIt.
 My fork of rEFIt, rEFInd, supports two ways of passing options to the EFI stub loader: You can write boot loader stanza definitions in the main refind.conf file; or you can rely on semi-automated discovery that reads options for all kernels in a directory from a file called refind_linux.conf.
-Either approach can make the combination of this kernel support and rEFInd a flexible and relatively easy-to-maintain combination in a multi-boot environment; however, distribution scripts don't yet support rEFInd, so you'll need to do at least a little manual maintenance. gummiboot requires a separate configuration file for each of its main-menu options.
+Either approach can make the combination of this kernel support and rEFInd a flexible and relatively easy-to-maintain combination in a multi-boot environment; however, you may need to do at least a little manual maintenance. gummiboot/systemd-boot requires a separate configuration file for each of its main-menu options.
 Few or no distributions support it with maintenance scripts, so you'll have to maintain it manually.

 It's theoretically possible to launch a Linux kernel compiled with EFI stub support from GRUB Legacy or GRUB 2 using their chainloader option rather than their kernel or linux options.
 (I've not tried this, though.)
 Using chainloader might provide advantages if you're having problems with hardware initialization when launching in the usual way; however, I can make no promises about that.

 Because the kernel's EFI stub loader is not currently supported by most distributions, you're on your own when it comes to maintenance.
-In the future, it's possible that distributions will use efibootmgr or other tools to help maintain installations that use this approach, or support it by maintaining the configuration files for GRUB, rEFInd, or gummiboot.
+In the future, it's possible that distributions will use efibootmgr or other tools to help maintain installations that use this approach, or support it by maintaining the configuration files for GRUB, rEFInd, or gummiboot/systemd-boot.
+Because rEFInd requires little or no maintenance when you add new kernels, the maintenance needs for the combination of the EFI stub loader and rEFInd are quite low.

 Go on to "Using rEFIt"